 Scott D. Ryan, Ph.D., Dean, School of Social Work

 Rebeccal Bichel, M.L.I.S., Dean, Library

 Beth S. Wright, Ph.D., Dean, College of Liberal Arts

 Graduate School Officers

-Raymond L. Jackson, Ph.D., Associate Dean, Graduate School
+Raymond L. Jackson, Ph.D., Graduate Studies

 The University of Texas at Arlington is located in the heart of the Dallas/Fort Worth Metroplex, one of the fastest growing areas in the nation.
 UT Arlington is a Carnegie doctoral-extensive teaching, research and public service university offering an array of baccalaureate, master's, doctoral and professional degrees.
 A modern 392-acre campus a few blocks from downtown Arlington offers easy access to museums, concerts, ballet, theater, family recreation, professional sports and other amenities.

 Founded in 1895 as Arlington College, a private liberal arts institution, UT Arlington has undergone a succession of names, ownerships and missions.
 The University was elevated to senior college status in 1959 and was transferred from the Texas A&M System to The University of Texas System in 1965.
 Its final name change came in 1967, when it became The University of Texas at Arlington.

 The University of Texas at Arlington has an enrollment of about 34,000 students.
 The student body is diverse with students representing almost every state in the United States and more than 100 countries.
 The University's academic units include the School of Architecture, College of Business, College of Education and Health Professions, College of Engineering, Honors College, College of Liberal Arts, College of Nursing, College of Science, School of Social Work, and School of Urban and Public Affairs.
 Additionally, the Graduate School oversees the administration of academic programs beyond the baccalaureate level.